 Report Title: Technician Workload Distribution

-Purpose: Evaluate technician performance and ticket load.
-Use this view to support reassignments or staffing decisions.
+Purpose: Evaluate technician ticket load and workload distribution to support staffing and assignment decisions.

 Suggested Report Setup